Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/ingress.md

 ---
 title: "Kubernetes Ingress Routing Configuration"
-description: "Understand the routing configuration for the Kubernetes Ingress Controller and Traefik Proxy.
+description: "Understand the routing configuration for the Kubernetes Ingress Controller and apache4 Proxy.
 Read the technical documentation."
 ---

-# Traefik & Kubernetes with Ingress
+# apache4 & Kubernetes with Ingress

 ## Routing Configuration